 - An encrypted electronic transcript may be sent directly via email to gradtranscript AT_TOWSON.
 (We currently accept electronic transcripts from institutions using Avow System, Inc., Scrip-Safe, Docufide, and USM.
 Any other source will require review of the vendor by Graduate Admissions staff before it can be accepted.).

 - Official hard copy of transcript must be submitted in an envelope sealed by the sending university or college.

-- International transcripts must be evaluated by either WES, ECE or ASCISSS.
+- International transcripts must be evaluated by either WES, ECE, IERF, or SpanTran.

 - We require TOEFL, PTE or IELTS test results from any student who received a degree from a college or university outside the United States.
 TOEFL and PTE scores must be sent electronically from the testing agency.
 Students may send a copy of their score report for the IELTS.
 Towson University Graduate Admissions will verify the scores.
 Scores are valid for only two years after test date.